-Endometriosis occurs when tissue normally found inside the uterus grows in other parts of the body.
-It may attach to the ovaries, fallopian tubes, the exterior of the uterus, the bowel, or other internal structures.
+Endometriosis happens when tissue normally found inside the uterus grows in other parts of the body.
+It may attach to the ovaries, fallopian tubes, the exterior of the uterus, the bowel, or other internal parts.
 As hormones change during the menstrual cycle, this tissue breaks down and may cause painful adhesions, or scar tissue.
 More than 5.5 million American women have symptoms of endometriosis.

-Pain just before, during, or after menstruation is the most common symptom of endometriosis.
-For some women, this pain may be disabling and may occur during or after sex, or during bowel movements or urination.
-It sometimes causes chronic pain in the pelvis and lower back.
-However, many women with endometriosis have mild or no symptoms.
+Pain just before, during, or after menstruation is the most common symptom.
+For some women, this pain may be disabling and may happen during or after sex, or during bowel movements or urination.
+It sometimes causes ongoing pain in the pelvis and lower back.
+Many women with endometriosis have mild or no symptoms, though.
 The symptoms may be related to the location of the growths.

 Just Cramps or Endometriosis?

 Most women have some mild pain with their menstrual periods.
 They may get relief from over-the-counter pain medications.
-If your pain lasts more than two days, keeps you from doing normal activities, or remains after your period is over, you should consult your doctor.
-Endometriosis also may cause pain in the lower back.
+If the pain lasts more than 2 days, keeps you from doing normal activities, or remains after your period is over, tell your doctor.

 Endometriosis and Teens